sushant-at-nitor/fastapi-clean-code-microservice/README.md

 # FastAPI Clean Code Microservice
-This is a sample project that demonstrates how to build a microservice using FastAPI framework and PostgreSQL database.
+This is a sample project that demonstrates how to build a microservice using FastAPI framework and sqlalchemy.
 It follows the principles of clean architecture and hexagonal design.
-The project consists of two services: movies and casts, each with its own REST API and database.
-The services communicate with each other using HTTP requests.
+The project consists of one simple customer service.

 ## Features
-- CRUD operations for movies and casts
+- CRUD operations for customers
-- Pagination, filtering, and sorting for movies
+- Pagination, filtering, and sorting for customers
 - Validation and error handling
 - Unit testing and code coverage
 - Docker and docker-compose support